jjdblast/bigdata-pipeline_wiki/Cloud-Provisioning.md

 ```
 root@docker$ start-core-services-only-worker.sh demo.advancedspark.com
 ```
-* Check out all of the Spark Workers registerd with the common Spark Master!
+* Check out all of the Spark Workers registered with the common Spark Master!
 ```
 http://demo.advancedspark.com:36060/
 ```